areanddee/SWE-SPDP/README.md

 --> Run with: ./run/openacc/
 -->

-To run with MPI:
+To run with MPI: (NOT RECENTLY TESTED)
 --> Set MPI=1  before compiling
 --> Change LD_LIBRARY_PATH and PATH in run/hpcl/runMP.sh or run/hpcl/runCL.sh if necessary

-To use NetCDF:
+To use NetCDF: (NOT RECENTLY TESTED)
 --> Set NCIO=1 in config.swe before compiling
 --> Set SWE_USE_NETCDF=1 in run script and set SWE_INPUT_FILE to a .nc file --> Change NETCDF variable in include.mk if necessary

-To run with Intel Compiler:
+To MPI run with Intel Compiler:
 --> Set MPICC=mpiicc and CC=icc in config.swe
 --> Load icc module before compiling if necessary
 --> Change LD_LIBRARY_PATH and PATH in run/hpcl/runMP.sh or run/hpcl/runCL.sh if necessary